Bipolar 2 and the Mood Spectrum

-If your depressions are complicated; if you have mood swings, but not “mania”, you can still be “bipolar enough” to need a treatment that’s more like the treatments we use in more easily recognized Bipolar Disorder.
-You’ll read here about forms of depression which do not have “mania” to make them stand out as different, yet are not plain depression either.
-For these people, Depression is by far the main symptom, including especially sleeping too much, extreme fatigue, and lack of motivation.
-What makes bipolar depression different is the presence of something else as well.
+You’ll read here about forms of depression which do not have “mania” yet are not plain depression either.
+That’s the mood spectrum.
+Across this spectrum, depression is by far the main symptom, including especially sleeping too much, extreme fatigue, and lack of motivation.
+What makes for a mood spectrum or bipolar 2 diagnosis is the presence of something else as well.

-But that “something else” often does not look anything like mania.
+That “something else” often does not look anything like mania.
 “Hypomania”, which you’ll learn about here, can show up as extreme insomnia, irritability, agitation/anxiety, and difficulty concentrating.
 And finally, some people can have some bipolarity without any hypomania at all.
 Really.
-You’ll see references to mood experts who have shown all these things as you go.
+You’ll see references here to mood experts who have pioneered this way of thinking about depression.

-Wait a minute: isn’t there concern about overdiagnosis of bipolar disorder?
+Wait a minute: isn’t there concern about overdoing bipolar 2 diagnosis?
 Yes, we’ll talk about that too, after you’ve learned some basics.

 Somewhere along the way you probably learned about manic-depressive illness: episodes of mania, and episodes of severe depression.
 Here are the symptoms of “mania”.
 Not that you have these, as such; the lack of them is the main point here.
 Hang on.

 - Racing thoughts, trouble concentrating

 - Delusions (often grandiose, but including paranoid)

 What happened to “manic-depressive”?
 As our understanding of bipolar disorder has grown, the naming system has changed as well.
 Now you’ll often hear about a “mood spectrum”, that includes Bipolar 2 but also more subtle forms of bipolarity.